It takes a certain kind of person to be a good restaurant manager, so is it for you?

 - The freedom to implement new standards and procedures to make the lives of staff easier, and in return make them and the restaurant more money

-- Salary was decent, so were the bonuses and benefits (this will vary between restaurants)
+- The salary was decent, so were the bonuses and benefits (this will vary between restaurants)

 - My social life became non-existent outside of work, there were times I wouldn’t see my girlfriend (who I lived with) for 2 weeks at a time

-- It can be information overload (schedules, banking, sales and labour reports, marketing, food and beverage ordering and budgeting, resumes, menu’s, meetings, policies, standards and procedures, emails, post-it notes everywhere!, sales pitches, product information… you get the idea) which can drain you mentally in a job where you need to be sharp and on top of things at all times.
-As a manager I believe you should know everything about the restaurant you’re working for, and be able to work every station confidently.
+- It can be information overload (schedules, banking, sales, and labor reports, marketing, food, and beverage ordering and budgeting, resumes, menu’s, meetings, policies, standards and procedures, emails, post-it notes everywhere!, sales pitches, product information… you get the idea) which can drain you mentally in a job where you need to be sharp and on top of things at all times.
+As a manager, I believe you should know everything about the restaurant you’re working for, and be able to work every station confidently.

 - For me, going from serving to a management position in the same restaurant I found it difficult to transition the relationships I had with my fellow workers.
 Although I was still friends with these people, it was hard for them to see me as someone with authority within the restaurant (It was for me too).
 I was dubbed a “Grinch” for a while because I wouldn’t let servers and bartenders slack off, or close the restaurant early for them so they could go party….. wait, am I the Grinch?